 - Following traffic lights, stop and yield signs

-If the driving instructor feels you successfully demonstrated the ability to drive in this test, you will pass and receive your G2 licence, which allows you to drive unaccompanied on all Ontario roads and at any time of the day or night with certain restrictions.
+If the driving instructor feels you successfully demonstrated the ability to drive in this test, you will pass and receive your G2 licence.

 G2 Licence Rules and Restrictions